 The four of them met in Don Herman's living room... and that is how it all began.
 They decided to hold the plays at Congregation Ahavas Israel, since they had a stage and a curtain.
 One of the first plays performed during the inaugural 1994-95 season was a Reader's Theatre production The World of Sholom Aleichem, adapted by Linda Albert.
 Judy remembers, "We stood in front of the curtains.
 We stood in front of music stands with our scripts in front of us...and we told some of the stories of Sholom Aleichem.
 We had a nice crowd for an audience.
 It was an evening performance with dessert.
 Things went well for what it was."
 Four shows are listed on the roster for JTGR's first season.

 A Board of Directors was formed.
 Don Herman was the first President.
 He served in that role for many years and was instrumental in helping to mold JTGR into what it is today.
 Cheryl Currier was our first Administrative Director.
 After Don stepped down, other community members have served as JTGR Presidents, adding their knowledge and expertise and helping the organization continue to grow.
-These include Dr. Jeffrey Frank, Lori Jacobs, and JTGR's current dynamic president, Leonard Robinson who is in his 10th year as JTGR Board President.
+These include Dr. Jeffrey Frank, Lori Jacobs, Leonard Robinson, and current JTGR Board President, Paul Arnold.

 Many more have donated their time and energy to Jewish Theatre Grand Rapids, serving on the board, selecting the plays that will be presented, helping with productions.
 Being Jewish is not a requirement to volunteer!
 We have many volunteers from other faiths.
 There is always room for more people!
 Visit our Volunteer page if you would like join the fun.

-Please help to ensure that JTGR keeps the lights on...attend a performance, subscribe, and support JTGR with your dollars!
+Please help to ensure that JTGR keeps the lights on...attend a performance, subscribe, and support JTGR in any way you can.